Looking for senior living options in Washington? Call now for a FREE initial assessment!

 -

-Many are flexible with finances, offering Medicaid spend-down options.
+Many are flexible with finances, offering Medicaid spend-down options and admits.

 -